Does your family celebrate Christmas with a decked-out, real, live Christmas tree?

 Select a Christmas tree from overstocked areas and thickets.
 Watch restricted areas.
 Cut only one Christmas tree per tag.

-Attach your Christmas tree-cutting permit to the harvested tree before placing in the vehicle.
+Attach your Christmas tree-cutting permit to the harvested tree before placing it in the vehicle.

 Bring a rope and tarp to move your tree from the harvest area to your vehicle.